jlongua/plan9-dns/memory leak.md

 looks like debian 11 doesn't like encrypted-dns server.

 I understand that the docker container of encrypted-dns is built on a minimal version of ubuntu, maybe spin up an ubuntu vps.
+Same problem with ubuntu 22.04 lts... next will try ubuntu 20.04 lts which has eol 2025.